Andrettin/Wyrmsun/readme.txt

 - Added Goblin Barbarian (upgrade of the Swordsman) (icon by Jesse Crider, modified from b_o's and Leo's Goblin Swordsman icon).
 - Added Goblin Warlord (upgrade of the Barbarian) (icon by Jesse Crider).
 - Added Goblin Shadowstalker (upgrade of the Headhunter) (icon by Jesse Crider, modified from Jinn's Goblin Headhunter icon).
+- Ordinary enemy units now drop items in non-base-based missions (that is, ones in which no player owns or has ever owned a town hall).

 -----------------------------------------------------------------------
 - 2.3.1